luanafrnds/luanafrnds/README.md

 Data Scientist
 --------------

-Hello!!:) I'm just starting my career right now, and i've been practicing with some projects, feel free to check!
+Hello!!:) I'm a data science student, and i've been practicing with some projects, feel free to check!

 *   🌍  I'm based in São Paulo
 *   ✉️  You can contact me at [luffernandes05@gmail.com](mailto:luffernandes05@gmail.com)